wavefrontHQ/docs/pages/doc/alerts.md

 tags: [alerts, events, videos]
 sidebar: doc_sidebar
 permalink: alerts.html
-summary: Learn how alerts work, and how to create and examine them.
+summary: Learn how alerts work, examine and organize them.
 ---
 Tanzu Observability supports smart alerts that dynamically filter noise and capture true anomalies.
-* Alerts notify one or more **alert targets** that receive the alert notification(s).
+* When the alert condition is met, an alert notifies one or more **alert targets**, which receive the alert notification(s).
-* You can set up the alert to notify different targets depending on alert severity.
 * The **alert notification** includes an image and a link to see the alert in context.
 * Look all alerts in the **Alert Browser** or examine a single firing alert in the **Alert Viewer**.

 {% include note.html content="All users can view alerts and perform the tasks on this page.
 You need [Alerts permissions](permissions_overview.html) to create and modify alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

-## Wavefront Alerts

-An alert defines:
-* The condition under which metric values indicate a system problem, for example, CPU is over 5000.
-* One or more targets to notify when the condition evaluates to true or false for a specified period of time, for example, 3 email addresses or Pagerduty keys.

-Wavefront supports:
-* Alerts with one preset severity (classic alerts).
-When the condition is met, a notification with that severity is sent to the target(s)
-* Alerts with multiple severities and associated targets.
-For example, if CPU is over 35000, send a WARN notification to an on-call person.
-If CPU is over 50000, send a SEVERE notification to the whole team.

 ## How Alerts Work Videos

-In this video, Clement explains how classic alerts work:
+In this video, Clement explains how single-threshold alerts work:

 <p><a href="https://www.youtube.com/watch?v=VjmWExKiYYg&index=1&list=PLmp0id7yKiEdaWcjNtGikcyqpNcPNbn_K"><img src="/images/v_alerting_clement.png" style="width: 700px;"/></a>
 </p>

-In this video, Jason explains classic alerts while he's showing them in the UI:
+In this video, Jason explains single-threshold alerts while he's showing them in the UI:
 <p><a href="https://vmwarelearningzone.vmware.com/oltpublish/site/openlearn.do?dispatch=previewLesson&id=68cd255b-dc7a-11e7-a6ac-0cc47a352510&inner=true&player2=true"><img src="/images/v_monitor_with_alerts.png" style="width: 700px;"/></a>
 </p>

-## Examine Alerts and Drill Down

-Alerts notify when there's a problem, and support finding the root cause of a problem quickly.
-Wavefront has two GUIs:
-* **Alert Viewer:** When you receive an alert notification, the notification includes a link to the Alert Viewer.
-  - Drill down into the alert cause (source, point tags, etc.).
-  - Examine related information.

-* **Alerts Browser:** Allows you to investigate and manage all alerts.
-  - Investigate all alerts and their state, history, and more.
-  - Clone, edit, or delete one or more alerts.
-  - Snooze alerts or put them in [maintenance mode](maintenance_windows_managing.html).

-{% include note.html content="All users can view alerts.
-You need [Alerts permissions](permissions_overview.html) to create and modify alerts.
-If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you.  " %}

 ## Examine an Alert in Alert Viewer